 When Patrick Holden, Chief Executive of the Sustainable Food Trust, spoke at the recent conference, Food: The Forgotten Medicine, he wanted to highlight the importance of how we farm and its impact on human health.
 The emphasis he placed on this connection between healthy soil, healthy food and healthy people is a strong message.
-Read a transcript of his talk or watch the video below.
+Read a transcript of his talk.

 How we grow our food

 Patrick Holden, Chair of the Sustainable Food Trust